kleene-project/docs/engine/reference/builder.md

   line_start: 2
   line_end: -1
 ---
-Docker can build images automatically by reading the instructions from a `Dockerfile`.
-A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.
+Kleene can build images automatically by reading the instructions from a `Dockerfile`.
+A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image, including a few shortcuts to make it easier/more readable.
+Thus, a `Dockerfile` should be seen as a recipe for setting up and configuring a runtime environment.
 This page describes the commands you can use in a `Dockerfile`.

 ## Format